What is Glabrous Skin?

-The palm of the hand is a convergent interface between human biology and applied physics.
+The palm of the hand is an interface between human physiology and applied physics.
 Due to its unique vascular structure, high thermal conductance, and anatomical accessibility, the palm offers a strategic advantage in thermoregulation.
 When leveraged with appropriate technology, it becomes an exceptionally effective and efficient portal for heat extraction.

 This module explores the physics, physiology, and design principles that make the palm an ideal anatomical interface for manipulating core temperature through targeted cooling.